 For parents who pay children for housework and for kids who need reminders, BusyKid can serve as a digital chore chart that lets you keep track of your child’s progress and encourages them to get work done.
 Could this finally put an end to the nagging, whining, and arguing over chores?

-Full transparency: I didn’t try the BusyKid investing feature because this is not included in your basic subscription, and my child already has an investment account elsewhere.
-However, I think it’s worth mentioning because, for an additional $10 a month, your child can start their investing journey within the BusyKid platform.
+Full transparency: I didn’t try the BusyKid investing feature because my child already has an investment account elsewhere.
+However, I think it’s worth mentioning because, for just a minimum $10 investment, your child can start their investing journey within the BusyKid platform.
 According to the website, there are no commissions for placing trades, and it could be a good way to introduce your child to the stock market – as long as you’re there to guide them and invest responsibly.

 Here’s a breakdown of the costs associated with your BusyKid account: